palaa159/Docs/Hardware/09-Ganglion_Programming_Tutorial.md

 If you ever want to re-upload a program that you already have on your phone, select the `DFU` tool after launching the nRF Toolbox app.
 Tap the `Select File` button, and on the next screen at the bottom you will see an option for `User Files`.
 Select that, and then `Inbox` on the next screen to choose from all of your nRF Imported files.

-## Program Ganglion Using Hardware
+## Setting up to Program Ganglion Using Hardware

 The first Ganglions that were shipped out have firmware that will not allow for OTA programming.
 The problem came from using a 'virtual EEPROM' in the code. **If you ordered your Ganglion before 2/27/17 you will need to go through this process before you can program OTA.** After doing this once, you will not need to do it again!